kingbonj/vero-514-chrultrabook/README.md

-# Vero-514-Chrultrabook Sound and Fans
+# Vero-514-Chrultrabook Sound and Fans and Fixes
 Fixes to allow functioning Linux installation on chromebook vero 514

 This guide helps you configure sound and fan controls on your device.
 It includes setting up sound functionality and using the `sensors.py` script to automatically monitor and adjust fan speeds via `ectool`, as well as other fixes I will add as I come across them.